-The People's Health Movement which took shape after the Dhaka summit of the People's Health Assembly in the year 2000 was of great significance to me especially while considering the strength with which it dialogues with Government at national and international levels.
-The National movement called the Jan Swasthya Abhiyaan has groups in various states
+The People's Health Movement which took shape after the Dhaka summit of the People's Health Assembly in the year 2000 was of great significance to me especially while considering the strength with which it dialogues with Government both at state and international levels.
+The National movement called the Jan Swasthya Abhiyaan has taken of at various state levels.